LAmby2244/reframe-mission-1/README-DEV.md

 10. **Always verify JS syntax** — `node --check file.js` before presenting any JS file.
 11. **Watch for extra `)` on the `fetch('/api/whoop-data'` call in `wearable.html`** — introduced by patches twice before.
 12. **Supabase anon key** — use the March 2025 key matching `dashboard.html`.
 The old Feb 2024 key causes 401s. `SUPABASE_ANON_KEY` env var does NOT exist in Vercel — use `SUPABASE_SERVICE_KEY` for server-side user resolution.
 13. **Icons** — SVG stroke icons only.
 No emoji in UI.
-Bottom nav 20×20 SVG.
-Empty state 40×40 SVG.
+Bottom nav 20x20 SVG.
+Empty state 40x40 SVG.
 14. **wearable_entries columns** — `mode` not `signal_state`. `pattern_title` not `lumen_opening`.
 Always check column names before querying.
 15. **localStorage sync** — wearable.html saves to localStorage first then Supabase. `syncPendingEntries()` runs on init to retry any entry with no `supabaseId`.
-Entries missing from Supabase may be in localStorage on the user's device.
-Extract via Safari Web Inspector (Settings → Safari → Advanced → Web Inspector on device).
 16. **wearable_entries column types** — `recovery`, `hrv`, `strain` are `numeric` (not integer).
 Always `Math.round()` before insert.
 Constraint: `mode` must be one of `red`, `green`, `amber`.
-17. **Lumen 401 silent failure** — if Supabase session expires mid-conversation, Lumen returns 401 and wearable.html shows "Lumen is quiet.
+17. **Lumen 401 silent failure** — if Supabase session expires mid-conversation, Lumen returns 401 and shows "Lumen is quiet.
 Keep going."
-This looks intentional but is an auth failure.
+Looks intentional but is auth failure.
 Not yet fixed.
+18. **lumen.js is Edge runtime** — `export const config = { runtime: 'edge' }` must stay.
+Never add Node.js module.exports to it.
+19. **Transcripts are .txt in /transcripts folder** — fetchable via raw GitHub URL.
+Both .docx and .txt versions exist.
+Use .txt for reading.

 ---